 Since the few hard historical facts about her have become intermingled with fiction, we are at a critical juncture with regard to Nyodai’s position in religious and cultural history.
 It is imperative that further research, involving a team of scholars from various disciplines, be undertaken so that we can do a thorough reading of historical sources and fully document her legacy.
 Our investigation centers upon the material objects and documents preserved at three Kyoto imperial convents (Daishōji, Hōkyōji, Hōjiin) and two other temples historically connected with the abbess (Shinnyoji in Kyoto and Shōkenji in Gifu).
 In particular, materials from the latter two temples have not yet been fully studied and/or published.

-Our goal is to produce a bilingual publication (Japanese and English) that can serve as the definition sourcebook on Mugai Nyodai, with scholarly articles, transcriptions/translations of biographical texts, letters, and poetry, and high quality photographs of the extant portraits of her and material objects associated with her.
+Our goal is to produce a bilingual publication (Japanese and English) that can serve as the definitive sourcebook on Mugai Nyodai, with scholarly articles, transcriptions/translations of biographical texts, letters, and poetry, and high quality photographs of the extant portraits of her and material objects associated with her.
 We intend to have this book ready by 2023, the year of Nyodai’s eight hundredth birth anniversary when the Kyoto convents and Shōkenji and Shinnyoji plan to hold a large-scale commemorative service in her honor.
 To highlight this important research, the Chūsei Nihon Kenkyūjo also is planning a symposium.